techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 - Conducting dedicated workshops to get product insights
 - Incorporating short videos to distribute knowledge and information
-- Using Scrum Master's advice to optimize the collaboration between the Tech
-- Writers and the Dev team
+- Using Scrum Master's advice to optimize the collaboration between the Tech Writers and the Dev team
 - Establishing a more formalized review process

 Though we have not used every recommendation, we gained a clearer picture of our needs and possibilities.
-The challenge allowed for the analysis of how we operate on a daily basis, and it emphasized the strategic and business objectives that are key to the effectiveness of the processes we run in Krakow and for the global organization.
+The challenge allowed for the analysis of how we operate on a daily basis, and it emphasized the strategic and business objectives that are key to the effectiveness of the processes we run in Kraków and for the global organization.

 As part of continuous improvement, I regularly reevaluate my approach to